AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/administering/real-use-monitoring-for-aem-as-a-cloud-service.md

 description: Learn how to use Real Use Monitoring (RUM) to capture and analyze the digital user experience of a website or application in real-time.
 ---

+>[!NOTE]
+>We are excited to announce the [GA rollout](/help/release-notes/release-notes-cloud/release-notes-current.md#real-use-monitoring) for Real Use Monitoring service, the client-side collection of data.
+It is an automated service and there is no customer set up required.
+You can learn more by consulting the documentation in [this article](/help/sites-cloud/administering/real-use-monitoring-for-aem-as-a-cloud-service.md).

 # Real Use Monitoring Service for AEM as a Cloud Service {#real-use-monitoring-service-for-aem-as-a-cloud-service}

 >[!INFO]